skeema/skeema/doc/options.md

 When supplied on the command-line to `skeema init`, the value will be persisted into the auto-generated .skeema option file, so that subsequent commands continue to ignore the corresponding schema names.

-Once configured, this option affects all Skeema commands, effectively acting as a filter against the [schema](#schema) option.
+Once configured, this option affects `skeema pull`, `skeema diff`, and `skeema push`, effectively acting as a filter against the [schema](#schema) option.
 The documentation for the [schema](#schema) option describes some potential sharding use-cases.

+Note that this option does not affect `skeema lint` or `skeema format`, as these commands operate on the filesystem representation without needing to interact with the [schema](#schema) option.

 ### ignore-table
 Commands | *all*